 - God Tier Hacker

 - Born in Japan, raised in America

 One of the best routes of the game was Sazasuka’s.
 His story had perfect pacing from start to finish and his ending was probably the most satisfying one among others prior to unlocking Aiji’s.
 Takeru’s tsundere characteristics were very charming in his story, to say the least.
-It made me grin pathetically the whole time ha! (*´▽`*) As a police hacker, It was also pretty interesting to see Takeru’s amazing hacking skills bring into play in his route.
+It made me grin pathetically the whole time ha! (*´▽`*) As a police hacker, It was also pretty interesting to see Takeru performing some wizardry in his field during his route.

 NOTE: His route will only be available on your second playthrough.

 - The Eccentric Profiler